rust-lang/book/nostarch/chapter18.md

 screen—a common technique for GUI tools.
 We’ll create a library crate called `gui` that contains the structure of a GUI library.
 This crate might include some types for people to use, such as `Button` or `TextField`.
-In addition, `gui` users will want to create their own types that can be drawn: for instance, one programmer might add an `Image` and another might add a `SelectBox`.
+In addition, `gui` users will want to create their own types that can be drawn: For instance, one programmer might add an `Image`, and another might add a `SelectBox`.

 At the time of writing the library, we can’t know and define all the types